nextcloud/end_to_end_encryption_rfc/RFC.md

 In case the central data recovery key is enabled the metadata will also be encrypted towards the servers central data recovery key.
 Clients must show a prominent warning to the users for such scenarios.

 The only unencrypted elements in the JSON document is the version of the metadata file.
-The other informations are all encrypted either based on the public key or the actual metadata keys.
+All other information is encrypted either with users' public keys or the actual metadata keys.
 The encrypted JSON array elements should just be encrypted as simple string element.
 This means that  “foo => [bar, foo]” should become “foo => “ciphertext” and the clients are responsible for decoding this ciphertext in a proper array again.

 ```
 {